ava-labs/avalanche-docs/docs/subnets/hello-world-precompile-tutorial.md

 Modify the default value to be the next user available stateful precompile address.
 For forks of Subnet-EVM or Precompile-EVM, users should start at `0x0300000000000000000000000000000000000000` to ensure that their own modifications do not conflict with stateful precompiles that may be added to Subnet-EVM in the future.
-You should pick an address that is not already taken, and write it down in `registry.go` as a comment for future reference.
+You should pick an address that is not already taken.

 ```go
 // This list is kept just for reference.
 The actual addresses defined in respective packages of precompiles.